Division & Leadership

 Professor Noel Lindsay joined the University of Adelaide in 2006.
 As Pro Vice-Chancellor (Entrepreneurship), he provides oversight, vision, and leadership across a range of entrepreneurial programs designed to have impact and that deliver social and economic benefits.
 He plays a key role in building further momentum in promoting an entrepreneurial and innovative culture within the University, directly supporting the aims of the University’s research strategy, Adelaide Research for Impact.

-Noel is also Director of the Entrepreneurship, Commercialisation and Innovation Centre (ECIC) at the University of Adelaide and Professor of Entrepreneurship and Commercialisation.
-In addition, he has has held the positions of Academic Director Singapore Operations, Head of the School of Marketing and Management, and Acting Associate Dean of Diversity and Inclusion.
+Noel is also the Dean of Business, Adelaide Business School at the University of Adelaide and Professor of Entrepreneurship and Commercialisation.
+In addition, he has held the positions of Academic Director Singapore Operations, Head of the School of Marketing and Management, and Acting Associate Dean of Diversity and Inclusion.

 Noel has a PhD in Commerce from the University of Queensland and is a Chartered Accountant and a CPA.
 In these capacities, he worked in the areas of audit and then corporate insolvency.
 His entrepreneurial experience encompasses private equity, as a Director of an Australian venture capital fund, and co-founding business ventures in Australia, South Africa, and Malaysia.

 Professor Bruce Northcote | Pro Vice-Chancellor (Research Engagement)